liseda-lab/KGE_Predictions_GD/README.md

+IN CONSTRUCTION ....

 # Predicting Gene-Disease Associations with Knowledge Graph Embeddings over Multiple Ontologies

+This repository provides a implementation described in the short paper: -link arXiv

 TransE and DistMult implementation in https://github.com/thunlp/OpenKE with default parameters.